Rosetta Cammeniti: Reception

 Saleeba was nominated in the "Best Newcomer" category at the "2007 Inside Soap Awards".
 They following year she and Lawson were nominated for "Best Couple".
 Lowculture's Ruth Deller praised Rosetta's relationship with Frazer describing it as a high point for Neighbours and said the serial would be "dull" without them.
 She also compared them with past couples saying, "Of the more recent additions to the cast [...] two of the most loved have been Frazer and Rosie.
 Brittle, neurotic, flawed but ultimately sweet Rosie and thoroughly nice and not-unattractive Frazer are one of those Ramsay Street couples that just work, and have been totally right for the show – feeling just as, well, Neighbours-y as pairings such as Madge and Harold, Scott and Charlene and Des and Daphne."
 TV Scoop called Rosie and Frazer "fully [sic]formed, warm, witty characters who have been a genuinely great addition to the street".

 The Birmingham Mail chose Paul confessing his love for Rosetta and her confusion as their "pick of the day".
 Natalie Craig writing for The Sydney Morning Herald said Rosetta is like Maria from West Side Story - because she was "young, Italian and forced into an engagement with a man she does not desire".
 She jested it made Erinsborough appear like The Bronx.
+A writer from Inside Soap revealed that the magazines staff were invested in Rosie and Frazer's relationship.
+They revealed "will it last?
+We sure hope so!
+If a couple as perfect as these two can't make it, then nobody can!"